-- IPEA aims to pay your claims within 7 working days of receiving all your correct and complete information. - IPEA contacts you if we require any further information for your claims. - IPEA provides you with a regular expenditure report for review and certification prior to publication. - IPEA provides up to date budget reports and other reports on request. - IPEA aims to respond to any written travel query within 2 working days.
+- IPEA aims to pay your claims within 7 working days of receiving all your correct and complete information. - IPEA contacts you within 4 working days if we require any further information for your claims. - IPEA provides you with a regular expenditure report for review and certification prior to publication. - IPEA provides up to date budget reports and other reports on request. - IPEA aims to respond to any request for advice within 2 working days.